Above: Click map to expand.

 Walk description & directions

 Starting from the small carpark at the northern end of Fernilee Reservoir, the first section is along a fairly wide, mile-long gravel track through the trees.
 It returns along the attractive shoreline path, which was once the main route through the valley, connecting the hamlet of Goyt’s Bridge with Whaley Bridge via the Fernilee Gunpowder Mill.

 There are some wonderful panoramic views – both from the higher section across the valley, and from the lower section over the reservoir.
 And the walk can be easily extended by going along the shore of Errwood Reservoir, and up to the ruins of Errwood Hall.

-1: To reach the small car park at the head of Fernilee Reservoir, follow the sign to Fernilee about a mile south of Whaley Bridge on the A5004 from Buxton.
+1: To reach the small car park at the head of Fernilee Reservoir, follow the sign to Fernilee about a mile south of Whaley Bridge on the A5004 to Buxton.
 (The closest postcode for satnavs is SK23 7HB, but it’s not exact.)

 3: At the end of the road over the dam wall, follow the lane straight ahead.
 There are spaces for a few cars here, as well as a couple of benches.